alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 As you can see, this solution is awesome if you want that AWS manage for you the CI/CD, web, cache, the certificate of your domain...

+#### Version 2

-> However, this is too "automagic" for me and I am here to practice/play and show you the results... so **in the future I'd like to migrate Amplify to a custom solution** to have more control and more services to play with (S3, CloudFront, AWS Certificate Manager, Developer Tools)... a lot of fun is waiting for me!
+Version 1, using **Amplify Hosting**, was too "automagic" for me and I was here to practice/play and show you the results... so **I migrated my web to a custom solution** to have more control and more services to play with, a lot of fun!

-{: .prompt-danger }
+Creates the infrastructure using Terraform with the following AWS services:

+- **S3** bucket used as website
+- **CloudFront distribution** in front of the S3 bucket
+- **Lambda Edge** to use it in CloudFront, to transform all requests (required for Jekyll web)
+- **AWS ACM**: Certificate generation of my custom domain (playingaws.com)
+- **Developer Tools**: to deploy the Infrastructure as Code with Terraform

 ### How to deploy it

+#### Version 1

 I wrote it in this post: [How to deploy a web with amplify hosting](/posts/how-to-deploy-a-web-with-amplify-hosting/){:target="_blank"}

 And I complemented it with this one: [How to add CI/CD to my CDK project](/posts/how-to-add-ci-cd-to-my-cdk-project/){:target="_blank"}

+#### Version 2

+Infrastructure as Code created with Terraform and Developer Tools to deploy and automate the IaC

 ## Backend